Current Courses:

 Professional Development for Careers as Geographers (GEO6093)

-This course is designed to prepare Geography PhD students for professional life after graduate school, building the skills and knowledge required to secure and sustain a career in academia or other career pathways.
+This course prepares Geography PhD students for professional life after graduate school, building the skills and knowledge required to secure and sustain a career in academia or other career pathways.